tracyhnguyen/OCC-CS150/README.md

-Orange Coast College: CS A150
+Orange Coast College: CS A150 (Spring 2022)
 Professor Stephen Gilbert

 Used C++ to code small programs.